downgrad3/OSS117/README.md

 3. EVALUATOR - Check if one mail appears in haveIbeenPwned

 ---- Scenario#2 ----
-1. COLLECTORS - Collect all employees (name + job + location + interest) using Linkedin.
+1. COLLECTORS - Collect all employees information using Linkedin (name + job + location + interest).
 2. INFERORS - Derivate username/password wordlists using the data collected (name, location, interest, etc.)

+---- Scenario#3 ----
+1. COLLECTORS - Collect employees name, interest
+2. INFEREROS - Try to identificate employee's account using checkusernames / namechk, etc.

 and so on...

 Here's a <a href="https://www.youtube.com/watch?v=elhEocatrdM"> basic POC </a> I've made.
-Notice that the scrap speed is configurable but is deliberately slow to get busted by Google and Linkedin
+Notice that the scrap speed is configurable but is deliberately slow to avoid to be busted by Google and Linkedin